-Section 11: Definitions of some terms contained within this report.
+Definitions of some terms contained within this report.

 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days. - Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
 A part per billion corresponds to one second in 31.7 years. - The "<" symbol: A symbol which means less than.
-A result of <5 means that the lowest level that could be detected was 5 and the contaminant in that sample was not detected. - Picocuries per liter (pCi/L): A common measure of radioactivity. - Grains per Gallon (gpg): A unit of water hardness that most home softener systems use to adjust proper salt feed.
+A result of <5 means that the lowest level that could be detected was 5 and the contaminant in that sample was not detected. - Grains per Gallon (gpg): A unit of water hardness that most home softener systems use to adjust proper salt feed. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A: Not Avaliable